In today's quick tip we'll be exploring

 1. Direct Eye Contact

 For this reason, the technique is fantastic for putting the viewer into someone else's shoes.
-Take this image, for instance.
-It makes the viewer wonder what they could have done that the child is afraid of them, and evokes the feeling of wanting to say "don't worry!"
+Take this image, for instance: it makes the viewer wonder what the child is thinking.
+Is she afraid, or just tired and needing comfort?
+Whatever the case, the look and composition of this photo evokes the feeling of wanting to say "don't worry!"

 With direct eye contact, it's obvious that the subject knew they were being photographed and, as such, they are usually adopting some form of "pose" (either natural or formal).